jiribenes/scheme/README.md

 # Scheme

-This project is a small implementation of an opinionated Scheme Lisp dialect.
+This project is a small implementation of an opinionated Scheme Lisp dialect with cca ~1800 LOC and ~800 semicolons.

 ## The REPL